cristianpjensen/eth-algorithms-lab/dean_thomas/README.md

 (i.e., outside of the convex hull) by using a modified version of Dijkstra's algorithm.

-The last test set requires finding what the largest face is that we can reach from a face (take minimum with bottleneck to get there).
-For this we can still use Dijkstra's.
-Then, if we can get to a larger face than the bottleneck outside the convex hull, we will do that.
-This can again be precomputed.
+The last test set adds some complexity where we also need to consider larger faces that we might be able to reach, rather than getting outside the convex hull.
+We do this by adding the faces with their face size to the priority queue, just as we add the infinite face to it (with its infinitely large face size).
+We have to add the face size divided by 2 (which is just the radius), though, so it is in the same scale as the edges.
+We can compute the radius of a face by computing the distance of the dual point (furthest away from vertices that make up face edges) to any of the vertices of the face.

 ## Times

 ```
-Test set 1 (30 pts / 2 s) : Correct answer      (1.658s)
+Test set 1 (30 pts / 2 s) : Correct answer      (1.382s)
-Test set 2 (30 pts / 2 s) : Correct answer      (1.991s)
+Test set 2 (30 pts / 2 s) : Correct answer      (0.657s)
-Test set 3 (20 pts / 2 s) : Correct answer      (1.811s)
+Test set 3 (20 pts / 2 s) : Correct answer      (1.091s)
-Test set 4 (20 pts / 2 s) : Time limit exceeded
+Test set 4 (20 pts / 2 s) : Correct answer      (1.42s)
 ```